piegope/doc/docs/en/kb/devolutions-server/how-to-articles/update-registration-serial-renewal.md

 ---
 title: Update your Registration Serial after a Renewal
 ---
 {{ en.DVLS }} is licensed as a yearly subscription which must be kept up-to-date.
 A new license key is provided when you renew.
-The new license key needs to be entered in the {{ en.DVLS }} Console.
+The new license key needs to be entered in the {{ en.DVLSCONSOLE }}.

 {% snippet icon.badgeNotice %}
 Your data is always available even if the subscription has expired.
 You simply need to connect directly to that database using a SQL Server data source.